Gas Leaf Blower Ban in US States and Cities

 New Jersey

 Gas-powered leaf blowers are increasingly subject to regulation in New Jersey, particularly in suburban areas.
-Bans have been enacted or are under consideration in a number of cities, including Maplewood and Larchmont.
+Bans have been enacted or are under consideration in several cities, including Maplewood and Larchmont.

-• Maplewood: The township has regulations on the use of leaf blowers, including restrictions on gas-powered models to reduce noise and environmental impact.
+• Maplewood: The township has regulations on using leaf blowers, including restrictions on gas-powered models to reduce noise and environmental impact.
 Ordinance 3057-22

-• Montclair: The town has implemented a ban on gas-powered leaf blowers, focusing on reducing noise pollution and improving community well-being.
+• Montclair: The town has banned gas-powered leaf blowers, focusing on reducing noise pollution and improving community well-being.
 Landscapers are challenging the ban in court.

-• Princeton: Seasonal ban on leaf blower that are gas powered.
+• Princeton: Seasonal ban on leaf blowers that are gas-powered.

-• South Orange: Seasonal ban on leaf blower that are gas powered.
+• South Orange: Seasonal ban on leaf blowers that are gas-powered.

-• General Discussion: New Jersey is part of the broader U.S. trend where bans on gasoline-powered leaf blowers are growing, with increasing resistance from the landscaping industry.
+• General Discussion: New Jersey is part of a broader U.S. trend of increasing bans on gasoline-powered leaf blowers, with increasing resistance from the landscaping industry.

 New Mexico